wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 “Security is always excessive until it's not enough.” – Robbie Sinclair

+Pass the <a target="_blank" href="https://open.hpi.de/courses/cybersec-exam-4">
+Cybersecurity Exam</a> in 3 courses from the Hasso Plattner Institut (HPI) free Open university in Germany.

 ## More on Security #

 This is one of a series on Security in DevSecOps: